Shyft-to/ladybug-sdk/README.md

 ```

 ## Transaction Streamer
-We can stream parsed transactions using the `TransactionStreamer` class.
-It accepts your `gRPC url` and `x-token`, and a `parser` object to parse transactions.
+The `TransactionStreamer` class is used to stream parsed Solana transactions in real-time.
+It requires a `gRPC endpoint`, an `access token`, and one or more parsers to parse the transaction data.

 ### Initialize Streamer and Parser

+The Parser is essential for converting raw transaction data into human-readable, structured data based on a program IDL.

+- Initialize the Parser and load the program's IDL (e.g., Pump.fun's IDL) using its Program ID.

+- Initialize the TransactionStreamer with your gRPC endpoint and token.

+- Attach the configured parser to the streamer.

-A TransactionStreamer can be initialized in the following manner.
-For streaming parsed transaction, we need to add the respective program's parser in the following manner:
+The streamer and parser can be initialized in the following manner

 ```javascript
 const parser = new Parser();